lucasmartins/s3_pdf2txt/README.md

 Should I use this?
 ==================

-**NO!**, unless you're willing to fork & dig through some code, send some Pull Requests and take some risk at your production environment.
+**NO!** Unless you're willing to fork & dig through some code, send some Pull Requests and take some risk at your production environment.

-The codebase will evolve at a point where you can just drop in your environment and use it.
+The codebase will evolve at a point where you can just drop it in your environment and use it.
 But that's not now.

 Usage
 =====